sirko-io/engine/README.md

   the engine is running and it is ready to accept requests.

-  **Note:** You might see errors there as well.
-It happens when the engine gets launched before Neo4j gets accessible.
-Just give it a few more seconds, it is a [known](https://github.com/sirko-io/engine/issues/18) problem.

 ## Install without containers

 **IMPORTANT:** Currently, the compiled version of the engine can only be launched on Debian/Ubuntu x64.
 If you use another distributive, consider the use of the docker container.